PrathamDogra/Blogging-Site/README.md

 # Blogging-Site

 This django web application helps user to Read, post and create blogs.
-So feel free to clone this repository, play with and we together will make this project better.
+So feel free to clone this repository, play with it and we together will make this project better.
 Go to **src** folder by running cd src in the terminal and run **python manage.py runserver** command

 ## Packages used